Egorgij21/Scene-detection/README.md

 # Scene-detection

-how to start the code in terminal:
+# How to start the code in terminal:

 0) git clone https://github.com/Egorgij21/Scene-detection <path/to/repo>
 1) cd <path/to/repo>